 The new Vertical Reality experience unveiled by Adidas is not for the faint hearted.

-Above, there are clear and open Mediterranean skies; Blood and chalk stains mark the rough granite in front of you, and below, there’s a whole lot of nothing.As someone who’s terrified of heights I felt butterflies even watching the video Click To Tweet
+Above, there are clear and open Mediterranean skies; Blood and chalk stains mark the rough granite in front of you, and below, there’s a whole lot of nothing.As someone who’s terrified of heights I felt butterflies watching the video Click To Tweet

-It puts you into the shoes of professional climbers Delaney Miller and Ben Rueck Click To Tweet
+The Adidas VR Experience puts you into the shoes of professional climbers Delaney Miller and Ben Rueck Click To Tweet

 As someone who’s terrified of heights I felt butterflies even watching the video for the experience that adidas TERREX – the company’s outdoor brand – recently launched in China.

-You are just a few holds away from the summit which stands at 1,040 meters Click To Tweet
+You're a few holds away from the summit which stands at 1,040 meters Click To Tweet

 It puts you into the shoes of professional climbers Delaney Miller and Ben Rueck as they (and by extension, you) take on one of the hardest climbs of the Bavella Mountain Range in Corsica, known as ‘Delicatessen’ (8b/b+).